cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-vitepress-site.md

 {{<pages-build-preset framework="vitepress">}}

 After configuring your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `vitepress`, your project dependencies, and building your site, before deploying it.
+Cloudflare Pages will install `vitepress`, your project dependencies, and build your site, before deploying it.

 {{<Aside type="note">}}